songroup/sonlab-website/index.md

 We are computational chemistry lab at SNU Department of Chemistry.

 Our lab develops molecular simulations to solve problems that are critical in energy/bio applications.
-We use/develop statistical mechanics / molecular dynamics / coarse-grained methods / machine-learning / big data analysis to understand the mechanisms of chemical processes and help designing new functional materials.
+We use & develop statistical mechanics / molecular dynamics / coarse-grained methods / machine-learning / big data analysis to understand the mechanisms of chemical processes and help designing new functional materials.

 {%
   include button.html